 Unless otherwise stated we use Meetup or Eventbrite to manage online registration for our events.
-We may share your personal data with Meetup or Eventbrite (or an alternative service provider), event partners (including but not limited to: event space providers, caterers and security service providers) and partner organisations (for example partners with whom we are joint hosting or presenting) as needed to provide you with information and services associated with the event and so as to administer the event itself.
+We may share your personal data with Meetup or Eventbrite (or an alternative service provider), hosting platforms for our online events (such as Crowdcast), event partners (including but not limited to: event space providers, caterers and security service providers) and partner organisations (for example partners with whom we are joint hosting or presenting) as needed to provide you with information and services associated with the event and so as to administer the event itself.

 Event photography and audio or video recordings